Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Understanding appraisals and buyer financing when selling your home can help you evaluate offers more carefully, reduce risk, and avoid surprises during the contract period.

-For homeowners in Frisco, Plano, Preston Hollow, and North Dallas, Gary and Linda Bale with Bale Real Estate Group help sellers review offers, evaluate lender strength, understand appraisal risk, negotiate strategically, and move toward closing with confidence.
+Gary and Linda Bale with Bale Real Estate Group help homeowners throughout Allen, Aubrey, Celina, Coppell, Dallas, Frisco, McKinney, Park Cities, Plano, Preston Hollow, Princeton, Prosper, North Dallas, and the surrounding Greater Dallas area review offers, evaluate lender strength, understand appraisal risk, negotiate strategically, and move toward closing with confidence.

 Why Appraisals Matter When Selling a Home